leftfield-geospatial/geedim/README.rst

 Requirements
 ~~~~~~~~~~~~

-``geedim`` is a python 3 library, and requires users to be registered with `Google Earth
+``geedim`` is a python 3 package, and requires users to be registered with `Google Earth
 Engine <https://signup.earthengine.google.com>`__.

 conda